 Ed joined Rheos as Chief Technology Officer and has over 15 years of scientific and technology experience in emerging biotechnology companies.
-Prior to joining Rheos, Ed created and led the Cell Metabolism Department at Agios Pharmaceuticals where he built an industry-leading platform for metabolism discovery and was a co-author of publications in Immunity, Nature, and Science which documented the discovery of 2HG production by IDH-mutant tumors that has led to the development of Idhifa and other treatments for acute myelogenous leukemia.
-Prior to Agios, he held R&D roles at Ensemble Discovery and Microbia, Inc. and is a Founder and Managing Partner of General Metabolics, LLC, a boutique contract research group supporting academic and industrial researchers in metabolomics.
-Ed completed a NSF-Sloan Post-Doctoral Fellow at Stanford University, studying molecular evolution.
+Prior to joining Rheos, Ed created and led the Cell Metabolism Department at Agios Pharmaceuticals where he built an industry-leading platform for metabolism discovery.
+While at Agios, Ed co-authored publications in Immunity, Nature, and Science, which documented the discovery of 2HG production by IDH-mutant tumors that has led to the development of Idhifa and other treatments for acute myelogenous leukemia.
+Prior to Agios, he held R&D roles at Ensemble Discovery and Microbia, Inc. Ed is also a Founder and Managing Partner of General Metabolics, LLC, a boutique contract research group supporting academic and industrial researchers in metabolomics.
+Ed completed an NSF-Sloan Post-Doctoral Fellowship at Stanford University, studying molecular evolution.

 Ed earned his Ph.D. in Bio-organic Chemistry at the University of California, Berkeley and an S.B. in Biological Chemistry at the University of Chicago.